 The nine players taken in the MLB Draft were the most for FSU since 1995, when 10 Noles were selected.
 Holton was a first team All-American, while Busby and freshman Drew Mendoza were named to the College World Series All-Tournament Team.

 In 2012, Martin led the Seminoles to the 50-win plateau for the 24th time in school history, while guiding FSU to its 15th College World Series appearance.
-In a season that started with many uncertainties (most notably on the mound), those questions were quickly answered under the first-year tutelage of pitching coach Mike Bell, now in his eighth season.
+In a season that started with many uncertainties (most notably on the mound), those questions were quickly answered under the first-year tutelage of pitching coach Mike Bell.
 Florida State ascended to the top of the rankings and stayed there for seven weeks as the Seminoles dominated play in the Atlantic Coast Conference finishing with a 24-6 record en route to a sixth-straight Atlantic Division title (finished with eight consecutive Atlantic Division titles between 2007-14).
 The 24 wins tied a league record for the most victories, a mark established by two other teams including Martin’s 2008 squad.
 One of those wins, a 6-1 victory over Miami on April 21, pushed Martin ahead of Bill Wilhelm as the ACC’s all-time wins leader for conference wins.
 The Seminoles went undefeated during NCAA Regional and Super Regional play posting wins over UAB, Samford and Stanford to earn a trip to Omaha, where they won two games to finish in the top four of the national polls for the first time since 2000.
 At the end of the year, Martin was recognized as Baseball America’s College Coach of the Year for the first time in his illustrious career.

 With Martin at the helm since 1980, the Seminoles have won 19 conference championships with 11 from the Metro Conference and eight in the ACC.
 FSU has played in the conference title game in seven of the last 10 years.

 Quite naturally, Martin’s accomplishments have been recognized, as he has claimed conference coach of the year honors 13 times; six times in the Metro Conference and seven times in the ACC with his latest coming in 2012.
 In all, Martin’s Seminoles have collected 135 All-ACC honors and 139 All-America honors, including 35 first team All-Americans.
 Furthermore, he has coached seven players – Mike Fuentes, Mike Loynd, J.D.
-Drew, Shane Robinson, Tony Thomas, Jr., Buster Posey and Ramsey – who were named National Player of the Year.
+Drew, Shane Robinson, Tony Thomas, Jr., Buster Posey and James Ramsey – who were named National Player of the Year.

 Over the past three decades, Martin hasn’t only produced great players – he has developed a program that consistently turns out great teams.
-Florida State has the second-highest winning percentage of all-time (.72586), joining Texas (.72594) and Miami (.704) as the only school’s to win over 70 percent of their games all-time.
+Florida State has the second-highest winning percentage of all-time (.72586), joining Texas (.72594) and Miami (.704) as the only school’s to win over 70 percent of their games.
 Furthermore, the Seminoles 2,887 wins over 71 seasons are the sixth-most all-time.
 The Seminoles are the youngest program among the Top 50 winningest Division I programs – Miami (74 seasons), Fresno State (90), UCLA (99), San Diego State (86), Wichita State (82) and Arkansas (96) are the only other schools in the Top 50 with fewer than 100 seasons played.

 The five schools ahead of Florida State on the all-time wins list average over 134 seasons played.